Walter-Gaitan/aws-bootcamp-cruddur-2023/journal/week0.md

 I created a diagram of the logical architecture of the project.
 You can find it in the [following link](https://lucid.app/documents/view/c8bd3f89-0566-420a-baad-8387c20bd052).
 ![Logical Architecture](../_docs/assets/logical-architecture.png)

+### Create a Honeycomb account

+I created a Honeycomb account and created a workspace for the project called walterg.steven-gettingstarted.

+### Create a Rollbar account

+I created a Rollbar account using my Github account.
+After that I will just wait for further instructions.